symfony/symfony-docs/cookbook/security/remember_me.rst

 ``httponly``
-    (default value: ``true``) If ``true``, the cookie associated with this feature is sent to the user exclusively through an HTTP non-secure connection.
+    (default value: ``true``) If ``true``, the cookie associated with this feature is accessible only through the HTTP protocol.
+This means that the cookie won't be accessible by scripting languages, such as JavaScript.

 ``remember_me_parameter``
     (default value: ``_remember_me``) The name of the form field checked to